The method of providing funds for the commission shall be as set forth in this section.

 (a) The commission may levy a tax on all taxable property in the district as defined in section 473.702 to provide funds for the purposes of sections 473.701 to 473.716.
 The tax shall not exceed the property tax levy limitation determined in this subdivision.
 A participating county may agree to levy an additional tax to be used by the commission for the purposes of sections 473.701 to 473.716 but the sum of the county's and commission's taxes may not exceed the county's proportionate share of the property tax levy limitation determined under this subdivision based on the ratio of its total net tax capacity to the total net tax capacity of the entire district as adjusted by section 270.12, subdivision 3.
 The auditor of each county in the district shall add the amount of the levy made by the district to other taxes of the county for collection by the county treasurer with other taxes.
 When collected, the county treasurer shall make settlement of the tax with the district in the same manner as other taxes are distributed to political subdivisions.
 No county shall levy any tax for mosquito, disease vectoring tick, and black gnat (Simuliidae) control except under this section.
 The levy shall be in addition to other taxes authorized by law.

-(b) The property tax levied by the Metropolitan Mosquito Control Commission shall not exceed the product of (i) the commission's property tax levy limitation for the previous year determined under this subdivision multiplied by (ii) an index for market valuation changes equal to the total market valuation of all taxable property for the current tax payable year located within the district plus any area that has been added to the district since the previous year, divided by the total market valuation of all taxable property located within the district for the previous taxes payable year.
+(b) The property tax levied by the Metropolitan Mosquito Control Commission shall not exceed the product of (i) the commission's property tax levy limitation for the previous year determined under this subdivision multiplied by (ii) an index for market valuation changes equal to the total estimated market value of all taxable property for the current tax payable year located within the district plus any area that has been added to the district since the previous year, divided by the total estimated market value of all taxable property located within the district for the previous taxes payable year.

 If the commissioner of the department of health declares a health emergency due to a threatened or actual outbreak of disease caused by mosquitoes, disease vectoring ticks, or black gnats (Simuliidae), the commission may levy an additional tax not to exceed $500,000 on all taxable property in the district to pay for the required control measures.